nscuro/dtapac/README.md

 This ensures that the audit trail won't be cluttered with redundant information, even if *dtapac* receives multiple notifications for the same finding or policy violation.

+Note  that this also means that if you make changes to an analysis that *dtapac* applied for you in Dependency-Track, *dtapac* will override it during its next execution.
+This is by design.

 ### Portfolio auditing on policy change

-If configured, *dtapac* can listen for [status updates](https://www.openpolicyagent.org/docs/latest/management-status/) from OPA.
-*dtapac* will keep track of the revision of the policy bundle, and trigger a portfolio-wide analysis if the revision changed.
+If configured, *dtapac* can listen for [status updates](https://www.openpolicyagent.org/docs/latest/management-status/) from OPA. *dtapac* will keep track of the revision of the policy bundle, and trigger a portfolio-wide analysis when it changes.

 ```mermaid
 sequenceDiagram